alextorres94/removeAdsBlocker/README.md

 #  Remove the blocker the ADS blocker

-# Current newspapers
+# Disabled blockers
 + elpais.com

-Feel free to add more newspapers blocker the ads blocker
+Feel free to add more